PacktPublishing/Interactive-Dashboards-and-Data-Apps-with-Plotly-and-Dash/README.md

 an interactive dashboard, that allows users to interactivley create the chart they want and make the comparisons they want.

-By the end of the book, you will have built and deployed a [Plotly Dash app](https://povertydata.org) online, which you can play with and see the available possibilities.
+By the end of the book, you will have built and deployed this [Plotly Dash app](https://povertydata.org) online, which is available for you to test and play with.

 Although every chapter builds on previous chapters, each new functionality is first built as a mini independent app, and works on its own.
 These can be found